MILITARY & VETERANS PROGRAMS

 Improving quality of life for military, veterans, and their families with resources and experiences.

-Battleship USS Iowa is known to the public as a museum, but it is much more than that.
-The ship is natural platform for veterans and patriotic civilians to come together as a community.
-The comradery nourished and built provides an incredible support network to all involved.
+Battleship USS IOWA is known as a museum, but she is much more than that.
+The ship is a natural platform for veterans and patriotic civilians to come together as a community.
+The camaraderie nourished and built provides an incredible support network to all involved.
 The three pillars of veterans programs and services aboard the museum focus on honor, community, and prosperity.

-We are proud to host numerous active and reserve military ceremonies, retirements, commissioning’s, pinning’s, and volunteer service days annually.
-Contact firstname.lastname@example.org for questions, email@example.com to schedule a military event or firstname.lastname@example.org to schedule a volunteer service day.
+We are proud to host numerous active and reserve military ceremonies, retirements, commissionings, pinnings, and volunteer service days annually.
+For more information on hosting an event onboard the IOWA contact email@example.com.

 Memorial Day, LA Fleet Week, Veterans Day, Active & Reserve Ceremonies, Job Fairs.